 KS3 Expectations

-• All homework for both key stages will have one week for completion.
+• All homework for both key stages will have one week for completion or one week and the next lesson depending on pupil timetables.

 • Other subjects may set enrichment, extension or retrieval homework when it supports learning.